YeakubSadlil/quizbit/README.md

 <p align="center">
 This is a MCQ Simulation API, a platform for practicing Multiple Choice Questions (MCQs).<br>
-A web app that implemented Django Rest Framework and provided functionality for user registration, login, question retrieval, submit answer and view user submission history.<br>
+A web app that implemented Django Rest Framework and provided functionality for users to start timed quiz and submit, view their submission history.<br>
 The API used PostgreSQL as the database and Django Simple JWT for authentication.
 </p>